Brett Wisely

-Brett Michael Wisely (born May 8, 1999) is an American professional baseball second baseman for the Atlanta Braves of Major League Baseball (MLB).
-He has previously played in MLB for the San Francisco Giants.
+Brett Michael Wisely (born May 8, 1999) is an American professional baseball second baseman in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants.
 Wisely played college baseball at Gulf Coast State College and was selected by the Tampa Bay Rays in the 15th round in the 2019 MLB draft.
 He made his MLB debut in 2023.

 High school

 Wisely attended Sandalwood High School in Jacksonville, Florida, and played on their baseball team.
 As a senior in 2017, he batted .514 with six home runs as a leadoff hitter, alongside leading the area with 11 wins and 1.25 ERA while striking out 88 batters over 67 innings.
 He was named the Times-Unions All-First Coast baseball player of the year.

 College

 Wisely then played two years of college baseball at Gulf Coast State College.
 In 2019, he hit .361/.439/.642(sixth in the conference) with ten home runs, 50 RBIs, and ten stolen bases in 158 at bats over 48 games, while as a pitcher he was 6-3 with a 2.87 ERA in 78.1 innings in which he struck out 89 batters while walking 14 batters, and pitched six complete games in 12 starts.
 Following the season's end, he was selected by the Tampa Bay Rays in the 15th round with the 458th overall pick in the 2019 Major League Baseball draft.